 - a.
-The plate umpire interferes with the catcher's attempt to throw anywhere; Note The interference shall be disregarded if the catcher's throw retires the runner. - b.
-The batter interferes with the catcher's attempt to throw out a runner who is attempting to steal second or third base.
+The plate umpire interferes with the catcher's attempt to throw anywhere; Note: The interference shall be disregarded if the catcher's throw retires the runner. - b.
+The batter interferes with the catcher's attempt to throw out a runner who is attempting to advance.